df-xmldecode-patch #1

 Arguably, as

-doesn't involve any matching, it doesn't count towards the result.Also, as
+%ndoesn't involve any matching, it doesn't count towards the result.Also, as

-doesn't involve any assigning, it also doesn't count.In the library source I see this (
+%*[xX]doesn't involve any assigning, it also doesn't count.In the library source I see this (

-l.1331ff):So MJN3 decided that %n didn't cause
+libc/stdio/_scanf.cl.1331ff):So MJN3 decided that %n didn't cause

-to be cleared, which is done for formats like %s, %d.Also, the 0/1 flag (
+zero_conversionsto be cleared, which is done for formats like %s, %d.Also, the 0/1 flag (

-to suppress assignment is used to increment the return count.
+unsigned char store) member that is cleared/set according to whether the format contains*to suppress assignment is used to increment the return count.